128technology/docs/docs/plugin_dns_cache.md

 #### Issues Fixed

-- **PLUGIN-684** Apply the salt states more cleanly for first time installation
+- **PLUGIN-684** DNS cache plugin fails to apply configuration on initial installation

-  _**Resolution:**_ Make all the salt states dependent on a successful plugin router RPM installation.
-In addition, moved all the application configuration generation to the router.
+  _**Resolution:**_ Make config handling on the router dependent on a successful plugin router RPM installation.

 ### Release 1.0.1, 2.0.1